Hopf-theoretic approach to motives of twisted flag varieties: Introduction

-Chow theory is an example of an oriented cohomology theory in the sense of Levine--Morel \cite{LM07}.
 There exist also applications of motives with respect to other oriented cohomology theories to algebraic groups.
-For example, Panin related in \cite{Pa94} the $K^0$-motives of twisted flag varieties and Tits algebras of algebraic groups generalizing some result of Quillen and Swan.
+For example, Panin \cite{Pa94} related the $K^0$-motives of twisted flag varieties and Tits algebras of algebraic groups, generalizing some result of Quillen and Swan.

-More recently, Sechin and Semenov used Morava motives to obtain new estimates on torsion in the Chow groups of quadrics (see \cite{SeS18}). \end{ntt}
+More recently, Sechin and Semenov used Morava motives to obtain new estimates on torsion in the Chow groups of quadrics (see \cite{SeS20}).

+Let $G$ be a split semisimple algebraic group over a field and let $A^*$ be an oriented cohomology theory in the sense of Levine--Morel.
+In the present article we provide a uniform approach to the $A^*$-motives of geometrically cellular smooth projective $G$-varieties based on the Hopf algebra structure of $A^*(G)$.
+Using this approach we provide various applications to the structure of motives of twisted flag varieties.